Amanuensis Resume Examples, Tips & Free Templates

 - Opt for a simple font.
 Avoid funny symbols and beautiful fonts.
 Use the same sans-serif font for all resume sections.
 Arial, Helvetica, or Calibri work best for resumes.
 You may use a bigger font for your name and section headlines (Experience, Education, and so on).

 - Use the right file type.
 Submit your resume as a PDF or Word file as they open correctly on any device.
-Use your name and the job title as a file name for the convenience of hiring managers, for example, "Katherine Lee - Executive administrative assistant resume".
+Use your name and the job title as a file name for the convenience of hiring managers, for example, "Katherine Lee - Executive administrator resume".

-Crafting a Powerful Administrative Assistant Resume Summary or Objective
+Crafting a Powerful Clerk Resume Summary or Objective

-Unless you are transitioning to an administrative assistant job from a dramatically different path of career, your resume should start with a summary.
+Unless you are transitioning to a clerk job from a dramatically different path of career, your resume should start with a summary.
 A profile summary for an office assistant is a 3- or 4-sentence introduction that serves to present your crucial competencies and personality characteristics to the reader, persuading them that you're ideally suited for the job.
 A good summary is always customized for the job advertisement, so be sure to use the names of skills and qualifications the company requires.

 Resume summary example for experienced administrative professionals